bluenviron/mediamtx/README.md

 All the configuration parameters are listed and commented in the [configuration file](rtsp-simple-server.yml).

-There are two ways to change the configuration:
+There are 3 ways to change the configuration:

-* By editing the `rtsp-simple-server.yml` file, that is
+1. By editing the `rtsp-simple-server.yml` file, that is

    * included into the release bundle
    * available in the root folder of the Docker image (`/rtsp-simple-server.yml`); it can be overridden in this way:

      ```
      docker run --rm -it --network=host -v $PWD/rtsp-simple-server.yml:/rtsp-simple-server.yml aler9/rtsp-simple-server
      ```

+   The configuration can be changed dinamically when the server is running (hot reloading) by writing to the configuration file.
+Changes are detected and applied without disconnecting existing clients, whenever it's possible.

-* By overriding configuration parameters with environment variables, in the format `RTSP_PARAMNAME`, where `PARAMNAME` is the uppercase name of a parameter.
+2. By overriding configuration parameters with environment variables, in the format `RTSP_PARAMNAME`, where `PARAMNAME` is the uppercase name of a parameter.
 For instance, the `rtspAddress` parameter can be overridden in the following way:

    ```
    RTSP_RTSPADDRESS="127.0.0.1:8554" ./rtsp-simple-server